julianafdz/CS50Web/finalproject-capstone/README.md

 ## Requirements of the project

-I think my project is distinct from other projects in this course because, despite i use some elements that i've learned during the course, like make and update lists and asociate model values in the database, i found my own way to apply this elements in an application that I conceived in my mind, not even using as reference any other app that i have seen on the web before.
-I made this app precisely because, as far as i know, there are not many apps about the ussage of study methods or that help users to set up a timer for their study sessions.

-Also i think my app has the complexity required for the final project, because i not just have to use all the previous knowlege obtained during the course, but i have to research a lot more by my own, learn to user React more in deept, work with new propeties in CSS and achieve a project that work simultaneously with frontend and backend laguages.

-Finally, as i mentioned before, other requirements like having at least one model, using Django and JavaScript, and been mobile-responsive are met in the app.
+Requirements for the final project like having at least one model, using Django and JavaScript, and been mobile-responsive are met in the app.